MicrosoftDocs/powerbi-docs/powerbi-docs/developer/projects/projects-dataset.md

 # Power BI Desktop project Dataset folder

 > [!IMPORTANT]
 > Power BI Desktop projects is currently in **PREVIEW**.
-This information relates to a prerelease product that may be substantially modified before it's released.
+This information relates to a prerelease product that may be substantially modified before being released for General Availability (GA).
 Microsoft makes no warranties, expressed or implied, with respect to the information provided here.

-This article describes the files and sub-folders in the Microsoft Power BI Desktop project Dataset folder.
-Not every project will include all of the files and sub-folders described here.
+This article describes the files and subfolders in the Microsoft Power BI Desktop project Dataset folder.
+Not every project includes all of the files and subfolders described here.

 ## \<project name>.Dataset

 Contains files and folders that represent a Power BI Dataset.
-Depending on your project, it can include the following:
+Depending on your project, it can include:

 #### model.bim

 Contains a JSON definition of the model.
-In most cases, this is the file you'll be working on.

 #### definition.pbidataset